 This repository provides the sources of EXMARaLDA (Dulko).
 The latest release is

 available as a ZIP archive

 which contains, in particular, an executable for Microsoft Windows

 exmaralda-dulko.exe) as well as start-up scripts for MacOS

 exmaralda-dulko.command) and Linux (

-Unless already installed, install a recent Java runtime environment (JRE) or Java development kit (JDK), e.g. Oracle Java on Microsoft Windows and MacOS, or OpenJDK on Linux.
-Note that at least version 8 is required.
+Unless already installed, install a Java runtime environment (JRE) or Java development kit (JDK), e.g. Oracle Java[^1] or Amazon Corretto; on Linux, you can also use OpenJDK.
+Note that currently, Java version 8 is required.

 Unless already installed, download

 install it into some directory